Updated May 21, 2026

-But please, whatever you do, do your part and don’t flush your tampons -- keep reading to learn more, instead!
+But please, whatever you do, do your part and don’t flush your tampons.

 To Flush or To Throw

-People who prefer flushing their used tampons over tossing them in the trash are usually concerned with unpleasant smells in the sanitary bin, leaving behind an unpleasant sight and discreteness, especially in public restrooms where it often happens that trash bins are missing liners.
+People who prefer flushing their used tampons rather than tossing them in the trash are usually concerned with unpleasant smells in the sanitary bin.
+This can lead to an unpleasant sight and discreteness, especially in public restrooms where it often happens that trash bins are missing liners.

 It may seem that the simplest and best option for people to flush, but considering how many problems it causes, this might not be the best way to dispose of our tampons.

-The most obvious issue is the plumbing -- pads and tampons often cause clogging, which costs not only money but time and a headache or two.
+The most obvious issue is the plumbing.
+Pads and tampons often cause clogging, which costs not only money but time and a headache or two.
 For that reason, there are usually signs in any public restroom that remind the guests not to toss anything besides toilet paper into the toilet bowl.
+For proper disposal, remember that tampons and pads should always go in the bin.

 Can Tampons Clog Toilets

-Some people are under the impression that if they don’t have a septic system, you can flush all the tampons you want down the toilet.
-As background, if your house happens to have a septic system, that is an individual sewer unit owned by the person who owns the house.
+Some people are under the impression that if they don’t have a septic tank and system, they can flush a tampon down the toilet.
+As background, if your house has a septic system, it is an individual sewer unit owned by the homeowner.
 But if it's part of a sewer system, then it’s connected to other homes in the surrounding area and is the sole responsibility of the government.

-Septic systems are not designed for dealing with large amounts of sanitary and period waste, so it’s important that you do not flush tampons down the toilet.
-But, even if you are part of a sewer system, flushing your tampons is still not a good idea.
+Septic systems are not designed for dealing with large amounts of sanitary and period product waste, so it’s important that you never flush tampons down the toilet.
+But even if you are part of a sewer system, flushing tampons can lead to significant plumbing issues.
+Tampons can cause a major blockage because, unlike toilet paper, they do not break down quickly in water.

 Tampons don’t really break down.

-Even the biodegradable tampons that do eventually break down take much longer to do so than paper, which means it definitely won’t happen while they’re making their way through your pipes or the sewage treatment system.
+Even the biodegradable tampons that do eventually break down take much longer to do so than paper, which means it definitely won’t happen while they’re making their way through your pipes and sewers.

-In fact, tampons are actually created to absorb liquid and expand, so they are doing quite the opposite of what toilet paper does once you flush them down the drain.
+In fact, tampons are actually created to absorb liquid and expand, so they are doing quite the opposite of what toilet paper does once you try to flush them down the drain.

-Items like tampons that shouldn’t be flushed can end up clogging your pipes on your property or causing huge issues once they make their way into our septic system.
-When sewer pipes get back up, wastewater overflows, often from manholes.
-Untreated wastewater can make its way to different waterways.
+Items like tampons that shouldn’t be flushed can clog your pipes on your property or cause major issues once they make their way into our septic system.
+When sewer pipes get backed up, wastewater overflows, often from manholes.
+Untreated wastewater can flow into various waterways.

 Are Tampons Bad for the Environment?